 I am a high school student.
 Am I eligible?

-No. The contest is open only to students who are currently enrolled as an undergraduate or graduate student at a college or university located in the 50 United States or the District of Columbia.
+Yes.
+The contest is open to graduating students with a letter of acceptance or who are currently enrolled as an undergraduate or graduate student at a college or university located in the 50 United States or the District of Columbia.

 I am a foreign student.
 Am I eligible?